zapier/zapier-platform/docs/cli.md

 If your integration is private and passes our integration checks, this will give you a URL to a form where you can fill in additional information for your integration to go public.
 After reviewing, the Zapier team will approve to make it public if there are no issues or decline with feedback.

 Check `zapier jobs` to track the status of the promotion.
+Or use `zapier history` if you want to see older jobs.

 **Arguments**
 * (required) `version` | The version you want to promote.